zergius/htm5-game/README.md

 # html5-game

-Just a test of gme made with javascript.
+Just a test of game made with javascript.